italiancpp/home/_pages/meetup.md

 ## Acceptance

-As soon as we receive a proposal for a certain date, we reserve that date for the speaker who have submitted the proposal. **The date is not 100% binding**: we usually meet **every 2nd Thursday** of each month, but we are flexible to change with some notice.
+**First come, first served:** we reserve the slot as soon as we receive a proposal. **The date is not 100% binding**: we usually meet **every 2nd Thursday** of each month, but we are flexible to change with some notice.

 ## Propose your session